The National song of our country “Vande Mataram“(also pronounced “Bande Mataram”) written by Bankim Chandra Chattopadhyay is composed in sanskrit.

 The title ‘Vande Mataram or Bande Mataram’ means “I praise thee, Mother” or “I praise to thee, Mother“.
 The term “mataram (माताराम)” in the first line means the motherland of India or Bharat Mata (Mother India).

-We Indians are singing our national anthem since our childhood, but have we ever tried to know the meaning of our national anthem or the history and the controversy behind it.
+We all know that our National song is “Vande Mataram” and the National anthem “Jan Gan Man” we are singing since our childhood, but have we ever tried to know the meaning of our national anthem or the history and the controversy behind it.
 If no then today we are going to learn about all these things, so have patience and read the whole article.

 After this Britishers invited their king George v.
 And a welcome song was written for him, and the name of the song is “Jan Gan Man Adhinayak Jai ho Bharat Bhagya Vidhata”, and it was written by Rabindranath Tagore.

 Now read the meaning of our national anthem and decide whether it is for our nation or not

 Jana gana mana adhinayaka jaya he

 bhaarata bhaagya vidhaataa